Nursing Care Plan Congestive Heart Failure

 • The patient will remain free from falls.

 Interventions: Nursing interventions are the specific actions that the nurse will take to achieve the goals.
-These interventions should be evidence-based and tailored to the patient's individual needs.
+These interventions should be evidence-based and built for the patient's individual needs.
 Examples of nursing interventions for CHF include:

 • Monitoring Vital Signs: Regularly monitor blood pressure, heart rate, respiratory rate, and oxygen saturation.